DeneshA/javascript_interview_questions/README.md

         }
     }

-# Q4 - What is the type of a variable  in JS when it is dec;alared without using the  var, let, or const keyword ?
+# Q4 - What is the type of a variable  in JS when it is declared without using the  var, let, or const keyword ?

     eg: code snipet
     if(true) {